MEET THE TEAM

-Sandrine is currently pursuing a Master’s degree in Biochemistry at McGill University.
-Her research focuses on muscle development and muscle differentiation with the goal of understanding the molecular mechanisms involved.
+Sandrine is currently pursuing a PhD in Biochemistry at McGill University.
+Her research focuses on chemoresistance in Triple-Negative Breast Cancer with the goal of understanding the molecular mechanisms involved.
 Sandrine is passionate about communicating scientific concepts in an accessible way to reach many different audiences.
 She has a particular interest in demystifying cancer for youth audiences.
 She is thrilled to be a part of the RIOT Montreal team and hopes to share her passion for STEM while highlighting the importance of cancer research.

 Lisa is a scientist turned science writer and medical educator.
 She is currently a senior medical advisor at liv Medical Education Agency where she develops continuing medical education programs for physicians.
 Her doctoral and postdoctoral research investigated how cancer cells use different fuels to grow, multiply, and survive harsh conditions.
 Lisa is passionate about improving science communication and helping early career scientists to engage with diverse audiences in new and exciting ways.